 I don't answer this, either.
 We both know that one of us, at least, is going to end this in mourning.
 Instead, I say, "How much would it be, do you think?"

 "More than we can get."
 Prim looks anxiously at the screen again.
-"Mr. Mellark said he'd mortgage the bakery to sponsor Peeta and get him his medicine-on the sponsor boards, you know?"
+"Mr. Mellark said he'd mortgage the bakery to sponsor Peeta and get him his medicine - on the sponsor boards, you know?"
 She nods toward the booths, hardly ever used, where people can communicate from the Districts to the mentors about sponsorship.
 District Twelve's are usually pretty pristine, but this year, they've managed to get a little bit together.
 For Katniss.
 Prim sighs.
 "But Haymitch said that what he could get wouldn't cover half of it.
-That was on a private response to Mom.
-He told her not to let Mr. Mellark do it.
-He said we could sell all of District Twelve and it might not be enough for the Gamemakers to allow the medicine in."
+I was there when he called."

 The commentators return to the screen, after thoughtfully watching the live feed of the Tributes.
 Claudius Templesmith, who must sleep less than I do lately, says again, "There you have them.
 Our final eight tributes.
 Two from District Two, two from District Eleven, and two from District Twelve... very unusual, wouldn't you say?"